Baptistou/ScriptFilter/README.txt

 Blocks scripts and resources from a website with Content Security Policy.

 ScriptFilter is a simple and lightweight add-on designed with WebExtensions API and compatible with Firefox, Chrome and Opera.
-You just need to click on the add-on icon to block scripts in a tab.
+You just need to click on the add-on button or right-click in a page to block scripts in a tab.
 The Settings page permits you to decide which resources are blocked or restricted by Content Security Policy.
 It is also possible to create a black list in order to block resources when you go to a specific website.